-This Happy Birthday Cake features a soft, delicate vanilla cake with homemade chocolate frosting.
+This homemade Birthday Cake recipe features a soft, delicate vanilla cake with homemade chocolate frosting.
 It’s just like the one from childhood birthday parties!

 I also wanted the vanilla flavor to really shine through so I added an extra tablespoon of vanilla extract.